 If you notice any of the above signs, it’s a good indication that your betta fish is healthy and happy.
 If you are concerned about your betta’s health, please consult a veterinarian who will be able to give you more specific advice.

-If you change your betta tank water frequently and provide a healthy diet, your betta fish should be happy and healthy.
+If you change your betta tank water frequently, provide a healthy diet, and plenty of exercise, your betta fish should be happy and healthy.

 You can read more about cleaning your betta tank and changing the water in the articles below: